Triage of the Gaia DR3 astrometric orbits. I. A sample of binaries with probable compact companions: Triage of Gaia binaries

 We first queried the \textit{Gaia} database for astrometric binaries with MS primary stars that have mass estimate, according to the following conditions: \begin{enumerate} \item \texttt{nss solution type} is \texttt{Orbital} or \texttt{AstroSpectroSB1}; \item \texttt{bit index} is $8191$ or $65535$; \item \texttt{binary masses} catalogue \texttt{m1 ref} is \texttt{IsocLum}; and \item \texttt{binary masses} catalogue \texttt{combination method} is \item[] \texttt{Orbital+M1} or \texttt{AstroSpectroSB1+M1}. \end{enumerate}

 The first two conditions require that the astrometric orbit was derived from the primary processing pipeline and has all orbital parameters fitted.
-The following two conditions require that a primary mass estimate exists for the system and that its primary star was classified by as an MS star in the \textit{NSS}.
+The following two conditions require that a primary mass estimate exists for the system and that its primary star was classified by as an MS star.
+For details regarding the derivation of the masses, see section 5.1 of \citetalias{NSS}.
 This procedure left a total of $\var{N_initial}$ targets in the sample.